anananacr/beambusters/docs/example/config.md

 **hough**:

-  **maximum_rank**: Evaluate the ranked solutions of Hough transform output until the maximum ranked position.
+  **maximum_rank**: Select the nth peak of the Hough Space, in the order of decreasing voting number.
 Type: int.

   **outlier_distance**: If the ranked solution (from the most voted to the less voted) is within the outlier shift in x and y this solution is chosen as the detector center.